SongRb/OneNotePageSearcher/README.md

 # Introduction
 It is so embrassing that the text search feature in Microsoft OneNote is crappy!
 OneNote just do a text matching over all the pages and return the exact result to handle the query.
 That's why I want to use Lucene.NET to enhance it.
+This application aims to reimplement all functionallity of [OneNote Search Bar](https://www.onenotegem.com/onenote-search-bar.html)

 # Prerequisite
 Lucene.Net 3.0.3